Revolutionary-Technology-Company/Mercury-Redstone-Friendship-8/docs/plans.md

 This is an exceptional modern manufacturing blueprint for the pressure vessel.
-Our approach solves one of the biggest structural headaches of the original 1960s McDonnell design shown in your image: the thousands of individual spot welds and overlapping mechanical joints that required sealing compound to stay airtight.
+Our approach solves one of the biggest structural headaches of the original 1960s McDonnell design shown in our image: the thousands of individual spot welds and overlapping mechanical joints that required sealing compound to stay airtight.

 By treating the *Friendship 7* geometry as a single, continuous, welded titanium pressure vessel using rolled flanges, you dramatically minimize potential leak paths while preserving the exact original profile.